Flying to Cuba from the USA

 Nothing was further from the truth.
 In keeping with U.S. regulations, Cuba Unbound continued to operate tours until mid-March 2020 when Covid-19 exploded and then, a couple of weeks later, Cuba closed their borders to protect their people from the pandemic.
 At that time travel and flights from the U.S. effectively ended.

 Cuba opened their borders in November 2021 and it wasn't long before American and Jet Blue were once again offering daily flights from Florida to Havana.
-In February 2022 we resumed our tours again.
+In February 2022 Cuba Unbound resumed our tours again and we’re very happy that there are many daily flights to Havana as well as five other cities in Cuba.

 A Cuban flag adorns a street in Havana, Cuba